JDoelger/InfluenzaFitnessInference/notes/notes.md

 [x] submit simulation to sweep sequence length L=[5, 10, 20, 30, 50, 100]

+[x] vary sampling size and inf_end for inference param exploration (sensitivity analysis)

+[ ] do replicate simulations (with different RNG seeds) to get robust inference performance (see Fig. 2 in Barton paper who did 100 replicate simus and calculated mean AUC)

-[ ] think about/ explore appropriate indicator from sequence data (without additional info from simu) that correlates with selection stringency/inference performance, e.g. something about strain succession (avg./max. lifetime of strains)
+[ ] think about/ explore appropriate indicator from sequence data (without additional info from simu) that correlates with selection stringency/inference performance, e.g. something about strain succession (avg./max. lifetime of strains, log(x/x'),...)
 (might have to do few extra simus varying the selection regime like decreasing sigmah 1 to 0 in few steps, if sigmah=0 can I use MPL to infer exp(F)? only if F<<1 -> exp(F) approx 1+F)

 [ ] submit simulation to cluster (lymphocyte or engaging), before try out multiprocessing in pypet to make use of parallel computing